viggo-gascou/EuroEval/docs/datasets/german.md

 ### Unofficial: MultiWikiQA-de

-This dataset will be published in an upcoming paper, and contains German Wikipedia articles with generated questions and answers, using the LLM Gemini-1.5-pro.
+This dataset was published in [this paper](https://doi.org/10.48550/arXiv.2509.04111) and contains Wikipedia articles with LLM-generated questions and answers in 300+ languages.

 The original full dataset consists of 5,000 samples in a single split.
 We use a 1,024 / 256 / 2,048 split for training, validation and testing, respectively, sampled randomly.